-Use the Type Editor to open a type and view its fields, including its properties and access rights.
-For information on using the Type Editor, see "Using the Type Editor" on page 90 for more information.

-Note: View possible values for each field in the Item Browser.
-For information on accessing the Item Browser, refer to the TrackRecord User's Guide.
-In order to view a complete list of data types, select the Show All check box.
-This function is not available in Track-Record duing a CARS engagement.

-- Identify the fields in the sample database you wish to keep, rename, add, delete, and move. - Specify which groups should be able to view each field.
+- Use the Type Editor to open a type and view its fields, including its properties and access rights.
+For information on using the Type Editor, see "Using the Type Editor" on page 85 for more information. - Note: View possible values for each field in the Item Browser.
+In order to view a complete list of data types, select the Show All check box. \\This function is not available in TrackRecord during a CARS engagement.\\ - Identify the fields in the sample database you wish to keep, rename, add, delete, and move. - Specify which groups should be able to view each field.
 TrackRecord allows you to hide certain fields from users. - Identify all possible values of each field you will be using. - Note the fields in the sample database which should have properties changed.
 This depends upon the possible values for a field.
-Some considerations include: - ♦ Is the field required?

-- Should entries to a field be free-form, selected from a drop-down list, or true/false?
-For example, if the number of values is unlimited, the field should be a free-form entry. - ♦ If selected from a list, are there multiple entries or a single entry? - If you want to prevent items from being accidentally deleted by users, create a hidden field within the item type and make the field Read-only for all the groups.
+Some considerations include: - ◊ Is the field required? - Should entries to a field be free-form, selected from a drop-down list, or true/false?
+For example, if the number of values is unlimited, the field should be a free-form entry. - ◇ If selected from a list, are there multiple entries or a single entry? - If you want to prevent items from being accidentally deleted by users, create a hidden field within the item type and make the field Read-only for all the groups.
 This will prevent users from being able to delete any items of that type.